SingularityX-ai/penify-blogs/docs/install-snorkell-on-AzureDevops.md

    - Open your web browser and navigate to your repository[AzureDevOps](https://dev.azure.com/).
    - In my case I will be opening this repository [xeno-rat](https://dev.azure.com/Snorkell-ai/_git/xeno-rat).

-2. **Create a YAML File**
+2. **Create a YAML File in your Repository**
    - Create a folder `.pipelines`
    - Create a file `snorkell-auto-doc.yaml`
    - Add the following contents in the file.
-     - Modify the `trigger` and `BRANCH_NAME` as desired.
+     - NOTE: Modify the `trigger` and `BRANCH_NAME` as desired.
-     - Modify the `pool` as desired.
-I have created a blog on "How to create your own personal AzDevops Pool?"
+     - NOTE: Modify the `pool` as desired.

     ```yml
     trigger:
-    - master #It could be "master", "main" or any branch on which you want to run this pipeline.
+    - master # It could be "master", "main" or any branch on which you want to run this pipeline.

     pr: none